gabeklein/expressive-mvc/README.md

   decrement = () => { this.current-- };
 }
 ```
-With this you can write even the most complex components, all while maintaining key benefits of a functional-component.
+With this, you can write even the most complex components, all while maintaining key benefits of a functional-component.
 Much easier on the eyeballs.

 ```jsx
 const KitchenCounter = () => {